projection-engine/projection-engine/COMMIT_NOTES.md

-- Buffer visualization system
-- Readme tweaks
+- Initializing branch for deferred materials